 Coaching is one of the essential skills required for a Scrum Master to be effective.
 Coaching along with Facilitation and Teaching skills enable the Scrum Master to perform their role effectively.

-A coach enables the coachees to find their own answers rather than giving them the answers.
 It's about empowering the people to learn rather than teaching them.

 The Scrum Master as a coach helps the Scrum Team as well as the organization, adopt Scrum and enhance enterprise agility.

 What is Coaching | How Coaching Works | 7 Must have Skills for a Scrum Master to be a Coach | Why does a Scrum Master act as a Coach? | PLEASE - Scrum Master's Coaching Model | SCARF - Neuroscience based Coaching Model | Who does the Scrum Master Coach | Role and Responsibilities of a Scrum Master as a Coach | What type of a Coach is the Scrum Master | Difference between a Scrum Master and a Scrum Coach | Duration to become a Great Coach

 Coaching is a collaborative intervention used by a coach to help their coachee(s) to improve and move forward towards a better behavior and goals.
 Unlike mentoring, counseling and educating, coaching doesn't need the coach to have all the answers or to be a subject matter expert.
 The coach creates a structure and a safe environment where the coachee can be open and vulnerable to experiment and eventually grow.

 While coaching, the Coach helps the coachee to clarify the challenge they want to address.
 Staying neutral, the coach holds the structure, a safe place within which the coachee can go through the transformation.